virtusize/virtusize.github.io/source/integration-guide/measurements.rst

 registered measurements, we can issue a request to a URL provided by you to get the measurements of a product (the feed).

-The requests will be sent out by our servers only, results will be cached.
+The requests will be sent out by our servers only and the results will be cached.
 Additional requests may be issued periodically to get updates.

 The feed URL must provide details and measurements about a product given